Let's begin our discussion of thought experiments with an example of one.

 One perspective on this claim argued by the philosopher James Brown is that thought experiments transcend empiricism.
 Most of our knowledge about the natural world of course comes to us from observation.
 But, according to Brown, there are some truths about the natural world that do not come from observations.
 Thought experiments are supposed to provide access to some of those truths.

 For example, Brown takes the case of Galileo's falling masses to be an example of a thought experiment providing a priori knowledge of Nature.
 He writes:

 My reasons for calling this thought experiment a priori — it transcends experience — are rather simple and straightforward.
 First, although it is true that empirical knowledge is present in this example, there are no new empirical data being used when we move from Aristotle's to Galileo's theory of free fall.
 And, second, it is not a logical truth.
 After all, objects could fall on the basis of their color, say, with red things falling faster than blue things.
 If this were the case, then Galileo’s thought experiment wouldn’t be effective in refuting it.
 After all, sticking two red things together doesn't make one thing that is even redder.

 Non-empirical knowledge is well-known to us from mathematics.
 It is commonly held that the truth of the statement 2+2=4 is independent of the natural world.
 Once we understand what the symbols mean, it is impossible to deny its truth, whether or not we ever make any observation.
 This kind of proposition is sometimes called analytic.

-But mathematical truths are not about nature in the sense that, say, the laws of gravity are.
-But truths like the laws of gravity are exactly the kind of thing that Brown says thought experiments can provide access to.
 How can we detect such truths?
 If none of our senses are providing the information about them, then how do we come to know them?

 We will return to this view more shortly.
 But first, the alternative view.